johnjackoleary/cfi-commonplace-book/Lesson Plans/Commercial/CPL.6 Chandelles.md

 	8. Wings should become level just as the 180° point is reached.
 Airspeed should be just above Vs1
 	9. Hold Vs1 momentarily, then recover to cruise flight, maintaining altitude.

+### Common Errors
+- Letting pitch increase too quickly at the onset of the maneuver
+- Letting the pitch sag during the second half of the maneuver
+- Rolling out too suddenly

 ### Completion Standards
 Learner is able to rollout at the 180° point, ±10°, and just above a stall airspeed, then maintain that airspeed momentarily while avoiding a stall.
 Recover to cruise flight, maintaining altitude.